Top 10 reasons to digitize bookkeeping document workflows

 5. Lower error rates

-The same workflow that produces missed statements produces silent errors: a duplicate file in the wrong client’s folder, a December statement labeled as November, the credit-card download that someone thought another teammate handled.
-Automation removes the manual touchpoints where these errors enter.
+The same manual workflow that drops statements also produces the quiet errors: a duplicate in the wrong client’s folder, a December statement saved as November, the credit-card download two people each assumed the other had grabbed.
+Every one of those enters at a manual touchpoint.
+Take the touchpoints out and the errors have nowhere to get in.

 7. Capacity to take on more clients